refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useForm.md

 ### `autoSave`

-If you want to save the form automatically, you can pass the `autoSave` prop to the this hook.
-It is useful when you want to save the form automatically when the user changes the form values.
+If you want to save the form automatically after some time when user edits the form, you can pass the `autoSave` prop to the this hook.

 It also supports [`onMutationSuccess`](#onmutationsuccess) and [`onMutationError`](#onmutationerror) callback functions.
 You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.